Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Empirical Plausibility of

-In \cref{fig:nobox2}(b), we show, for one run of the algorithm, the distribution of the $m \cdot M = 48$ samples generated by the model $\L_{r-1}$ for $1 \le r \le 8$, and the distribution of the best $m = 4$ samples (according to the algorithm's cost) among these used for fine-tuning $\L_{r}$.
-Note that initially, the fine-tuning samples only move the model slightly, while in later iterations, the fine-tuned model produces solutions with much lower algorithm's cost than the fine-tuning data itself.
-This showcases an interesting behavior of fine-tuning, where the fine-tuned model is extrapolating well beyond the small amount of training data ($m = 4$ samples), ``collapsing'' by $r = 8$ iterations to the vector $\langle 20, 20, \ldots, 20 \rangle$, as desired.\footnote{We note that the same effect cannot be observed with only one round of fine-tuning --- if we set $Q = 1$, $m = 30$, and $M = 12$, and take the best waiting time of the samples from $\L_0$ and $40$ samples from $\L_1$ (so that the total number of samples remains $400$), we observe the waiting time is $81$.
-This shows the advantage of the iterated framework.}
+In \Cref{fig:nobox2}(b), we show, for one run of the algorithm, the distribution of the $m \cdot M = 48$ samples generated by the model $L_{r-1}$ for $1 \le r \le 8$, and the distribution of the best $m = 4$ samples (according to the algorithm's cost) among these used for fine-tuning $L_r$.
+Note that initially the fine-tuning samples move the model only slightly, while in later iterations the fine-tuned model produces solutions with substantially lower algorithmic cost than the fine-tuning data itself.
+Thus, the update is not merely memorizing the elite set, but shifting the model's distribution further toward the low-cost region.
+This behavior is qualitatively analogous to \cref{ass:learn}: a learner trained on a small sample from a target distribution produces a proposal that covers that target directionally better than the raw sample alone would suggest.\footnote{We note that the same effect cannot be observed with only one round of fine-tuning --- if we set $Q = 1$, $m = 30$, and $M = 12$, and take the best waiting time of the samples from $\L_0$ and $40$ samples from $\L_1$ (so that the total number of samples remains $400$), we observe the waiting time is $81$.
+This shows the advantage of the iterated framework.} While \Cref{fig:nobox2}(b) does not verify the density-ratio conclusion of \cref{ass:learn}, it provides empirical evidence for the kind of coarse, mass-covering extrapolation that the assumption posits.

 This phenomenon, where the model collapses to the optimal solution~\citep{shumailov2024ai} demonstrates a remarkable ability of the LLM to extrapolate beyond the limited fine-tuning data.
 The iterative guidance from the zeroth-order feedback, even with a small sample size, enables the LLM to learn complex combinatorial constraints that it was initially unaware of.
-This behavior therefore provides empirical support for the idea of coarse learnability.